bacionejs/stuff/README.md

 ## 📦 Repository Scraper: `games.mjs`
-> ⚠️ **Warning:** These are not usage instructions — this is just how I generate the JSON file.
+> ⚠️ **Warning:** These are not usage instructions — this is just how I generate the JSON file...once a day during August/September competition.

 This script fetches metadata for all **public repositories** in the [js13kGames](https://github.com/js13kGames) GitHub organization and saves a simplified log (`games.json`) with just the essential fields.